 Lois Wattis is a Registered Nurse and Midwife, Lactation Expert and a Fellow of the Australian College of Midwives.
 Working in both hospital and community settings, Lois has enhanced her midwifery skills and expertise by providing woman-centered care to hundreds of mothers and babies, including more than 50 women who chose to give birth at home.

-♥ Free Shipping for orders over $65 in Australia ♥ Dismiss
+♥ Free Shipping for orders over $65 Australia Wide ♥ Dismiss